cloudmesh-community/book/chapters/prg/python/cloudmesh/installation.md

 system negatively.
 Please note that we are not responsible for fixing your computer.
 Naturally, you can also use a virtual machine, if you prefer.
 It is also important that we create a uniform development environment.
-In our case we create an empty directory called `cm` in which we place the bundle.
+In our case, we create an empty directory called `cm` in which we place the bundle.

 ```bash